feelpp/mordicus/src/poc-1/README.md

 2) **DOCUMENTATION**

-    Documentation is generated using sphinx in the form of a website by executing the following command in the doc folder
+    Documentation is generated using sphinx in the form of a website by executing the following command in the main folder

-	make html
+	python setup.py build_sphinx

 3) **TESTING INFRASTRUCTURE**